 Pesticides, herbicides and other scientifically engineered chemicals seep into the ground and our water.
 Eventually we are ingesting these toxic compounds that were developed to kill living organisms.
 These toxins maneuver their way into our organs, and slowly poison our bodies.

 And so, should you eat organic?
 The answer is a definite yes.
-If price is a concern, then it’s best to start by selecting those items that are used on a daily basis – milk, meat, bread, eggs, fruits and veggies, and then gradually ease into a fuller lifestyle when affordable.
+If price is a concern, then it’s best to start by selecting those items that are consumed on a daily basis – milk, meat, bread, eggs, fruits and veggies, and then gradually ease into a fuller organic lifestyle when affordable.
 The human body requires valuable, rich nutrients and real, live food to properly function, not something genetically or synthetically created in a lab.